Devils and Realist: Musical

 A musical adaptation of the manga ran between June 1, 2016, to June 5 at the Zenrōsai Hall Space Zero in Shibuya, Tokyo.
 Tsuneyasu Motoyoshi (Emukichi-Beat) directed the musical, Naohiro Ise wrote the script, and CLIE produced the play.
 Mashū Ishiwatari portrayed William, Taiyō Ayukawa as Dantalion, Takuya Kawaharada as Sytry, Kōhei Norizuki as Kevin, Masato Saki as Gilles de Rais, Seiya Konishi as Isaac Morton, Kousuke Yonehara as Camio, Yūichi Matsumoto as Crosby, Ken as Baphomet, and Makoto Endō as Baalberith.
 A DVD of the performance shipped in October 2016 in Japan.

-In June 2017, a sequel to the first musical was announced and is set to be performed in November 2017.
-Tsuneyasu Motoyoshi returns to direct the musical, with Naohiro Ise is returning to write the script and CLIE producing the play as well.
-Returning from the first musical, Mashū Ishiwatari and Taiyō Ayukawa will reprise their roles as William and Dantalion, respectively.
-The play will run from November 4–12 at Shinjuku FACE.
+In June 2017, a sequel to the first musical was announced and was performed in 2017 from November 4 to November 12 at Shinjuku FACE.
+Tsuneyasu Motoyoshi returned to direct the musical, with Naohiro Ise having returned to write the script and CLIE producing the play as well.
+Returning from the first musical, Mashū Ishiwatari and Taiyō Ayukawa reprised their roles as William and Dantalion, respectively.